official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 determination that any violation constituted a material breach and the prior authorisation” for the use of “all necessary means”.

-100 Letter Manning to McDonald, 1 October 2002, ‘Iraq: Conversation with Condi Rice’.
+[^100]: Letter Manning to McDonald, 1 October 2002, ‘Iraq: Conversation with Condi Rice’.
-101 Letter McDonald to Manning, 2 October 2002, ‘Iraq’.
+[^101]: Letter McDonald to Manning, 2 October 2002, ‘Iraq’.

 254

-The Report of the Iraq Inquiry*  The US and UK “might also have to make clear that only a serious violation
+*  The US and UK “might also have to make clear that only a serious violation

-would trigger further Council action”.102
+would trigger further Council action”.[^102]

 304. The FCO provided a paper on the options, including:

 *  variants on the language for a “new OP10”;
 *  how these variants were likely to be viewed by France and Russia;
 *  whether Kosovo provided a precedent; and
-*  the principles on which a possible side agreement might be based.103
+*  the principles on which a possible side agreement might be based.[^103]

 305. Mr Straw recommended that Mr Blair should discuss the case for moving to one of those options, with President Bush, “to achieve the goal of a much tougher inspections